mcmero/SVclone/README.md

 * -s or --sample <name> : sample name, currently only a single sample is supported.
 WARNING: if clustering using mutect SNVs, the sample name must match the sample name in the vcf file.
 * -i or --input <svinfo.txt> : sv info file from SV pre-processing script output.
-* -o or --outdir <outdir> : output directory to create files.

 #### Optional Parameters ####

 Note that read length and insert sizes used by the filter step are provided as outputs from the pre-processing script (<out>_params.txt), based on the first 1000 sampled reads in the bam file.

+* -o or --outdir <outdir> : output directory to create files.
+Default: the sample name.
 * -cgf or --config <config.ini>: SVClone configuration file with additional parameters (svclone_config.ini is the default).
 * --params <params.txt> : Parameters file from processing step containing read information.
 If not supplied, the default search path is <outdir>/<sample>_params.txt'
 * -c or --cnvs <cnv file> : Battenberg subclones.txt file containing segmented copy-numbers for patient sample.
 If not supplied, will assume that all regions are copy-number neutral (Major = 1, Minor = 1).
-* -p or --purity <value> (default = 1.0) : Tumour purity.
-A floating point number between 0 - 1 indicating the percentage of tumour cells.
+* -p <file> : Tumour purity and ploidy in text file.
+Purity must be between 0 and 1.
+Ploidy can be a floating point number.
 * -g or --germline <germline_svinfo.txt> : Germline SVs; will filter out any tumour SVs which have >1 supporting read in the germline.
 Excpects the same input format as the sv info file (you can run sv_process on the tumour SVs against the germline bam file to obtain this).
-* -y or --ploidy <value> (default = 1.0) : tumour ploidy, affects the phi parameter (base model assumes variants occur on one copy only).
-Setting the ploidy to 1 gives the raw frequencies (it ignores ploidy).
 * --neutral : Keep only copy-number neutral SVs.
 * --snvs <snv_file> : SNVs in VCF format to (optionally) compare the clustering with SVs.
 * --snv_format <sanger,mutect,mutect_callstats> (default = sanger) : Specify VCF input format (only if clustering SNVs).